 Stage 3: Reference to a complaints panel.
-Further details of this procedure are set out in Appendix $\underline{3}$
+Further details of this procedure are set out in Appendix 3

-7.2.
+- 7.2.
 Separate disciplinary procedures apply if the Head permanently excludes a pupil from the School.
 For Parents who wish to appeal the Head's decision to permanently exclude a pupil the procedure for appeal is set out in.
-See the School's Behaviour Management Policy and Exclusion Policy.
+See the School's Behaviour Management Policy and Exclusion Policy. - 7.3.
+The School reserves the right to treat multiple parent complaints about the same issue as one complaint. - 7.4.
+If a complainant wishes to withdraw their complaint, we will ask them to do so in writing.